scijava/scijava/docs/ops/doc/Benchmarks.rst

 Reproducing these Results
 -------------------------

-1. Create a local copy of the SciJava Ops incubator from the `GitHub repository <https://github.com/scijava/incubator>`_
+1. Create a local copy of the SciJava core from the `GitHub repository <https://github.com/scijava/scijava>`_
 2. Ensure you have package manager `Mamba <https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html#fresh-install-recommended>`_ installed.
 3. Run the script `docs/ops/bin/benchmark.sh`, which will:
     * Create the mamba Environment